 Swap Risk.
-The Fund will, from time to time, also invest in credit default swaps, total return swaps, interest rate swaps and other types of swaps.
-Such transactions are subject to market risk, liquidity risk, risk of default by the other party to the transaction, known as "counterparty risk," regulatory risk and risk of imperfect correlation between the value of such instruments and the underlying assets and could involve commissions or other costs.
+The Fund, from time to time, invests in credit default swaps, total return swaps, interest rate swaps and other types of swaps.
+Such transactions are subject to market risk, leverage risk, liquidity risk, risk of default by the other party to the transaction, known as "counterparty risk," regulatory risk, operational risk, legal risk and risk of imperfect correlation between the value of such instruments and the underlying assets and could involve commissions or other costs.
+The Fund may pay fees or incur costs each time it enters into, amends or terminates a swap agreement.
 When buying protection under a credit default swap, the risk of market loss with respect to the swap generally is limited to the net amount of payments that the Fund is contractually obligated to make.
 However, when selling protection under a swap, the risk of loss is often the notional value of the underlying asset, which can result in a loss substantially greater than the amount invested in the swap itself.
 As a seller, the Fund would be incurring a form of leverage.
-The Fund will "cover" its swap positions by segregating an amount of cash and/or liquid securities as required by the 1940 Act and applicable SEC interpretations and guidance from time to time.

-The Dodd-Frank Act and related regulatory developments ultimately will require the clearing and exchange-trading of many OTC derivative instruments that the CFTC and SEC recently defined as "swaps."
-Mandatory exchange-trading and clearing will occur on a phased-in basis based on the type of market participant and CFTC determination of contracts for central clearing.
-The Adviser will continue to monitor these developments, particularly to the extent regulatory changes affect a Fund's ability to enter into swap agreements.
+The Dodd-Frank Act and related regulatory developments ultimately will require the clearing and exchangetrading of many OTC derivative instruments that the CFTC and SEC defined as "swaps."
+Mandatory exchangetrading and clearing will occur on a phased-in basis based on the type of market participant and CFTC determination of contracts for central clearing.
+The Adviser will continue to monitor these developments, particularly to the extent regulatory changes affect the Fund's ability to enter into swap agreements.